Call: Transdisciplinary grants for young researchers

 Available funding.
 NOK 20.000 - 200.000 per project

-Application deadline: The call is open until 30 June.
-Grants are awarded continuously.
+Application deadline: The call is now closed.

 The focus on cross-disciplinarity is one of the corner stones in Centre for Digital Life Norway (DLN), and a major aim of the digital life initiative is to create convergence between life sciences and mathematics, physics, computer science or engineering.
 Often, young researchers have great ideas on transdisciplinary collaborations, but lack the funding that would make it possible to proceed with.
 Therefore, we are now happy to announce the first ever trans/interdisciplinary* grants for young researchers, funded by Digital Life Norway.